This bio/résumé/CV was put together as a friendly read and professional overview of my background and consulting services.

 Audio System Quality Verification:

-A patent pending test protocol to verify and if necessary, calibrate production automotive audio systems to match the original "tuned" system reference on which they are based.
+- A Cloud Based or Embedded data analytics and test protocol to diagnose and if necessary, calibrate production vehicle audio systems to match the original reference system on which they are based.
+ASQV can be used in B&A at end of line and by dealers to diagnose and trouble shoot audio systems.

 SOME WORK HISTORY